data science

 1. Data cleaning and preprocessing

 Data cleaning and preprocessing is an essential step of the data mining process as it makes the data ready for analysis.
-Data cleaning includes deleting any unnecessary features or attributes, identifying and correcting outliers, filling in missing values, and converting categorical variables to numerical ones.
+Data cleaning process includes deleting any unnecessary features or attributes, identifying and correcting outliers, filling in missing values, and converting categorical variables to numerical ones.
 This involves removing or correcting erroneous, incomplete, or inconsistent data, as well as formatting the data into a usable format for analysis.
 Preprocessing also includes normalizing the data, reducing its dimensionality, and performing feature selection to identify important features.

 Many companies include these steps as part of their broader data governance initiatives.
 After cleaning and preprocessing is complete, the data is ready for exploration and visualization.